-A commonly heard criticism of religion is that it is ‘blind belief’, belief unsupported by the fact of realty, it is a conglomeration of superstitions, a mass of myths, a hotch-potch of unfounded concepts and ideas and therefore it is irrelevant to our lives today.
+A commonly heard criticism of religion is that it is ‘blind belief’, belief unsupported by the fact of reality, it is a conglomeration of superstitions, a mass of myths, a hotch-potch of unfounded concepts and ideas and therefore it is irrelevant to our lives today.

 - Explained the true perspective of reality